Skip to content

 BLUE = "blue"

-Choices from enum
+Options from enum

 Alternatively, you may use an Enum instances list.

-m.choice([Color.GREEN, Color.BLUE])
+m.select([Color.GREEN, Color.BLUE])

-Choices from enum list
+Options from enum list

 Further examples

-See mininterface.choice or EnumTag.choices for further usage.
+See mininterface.select or SelectTag.options for further usage.

 DataClass = TypeVar('DataClass')